gswirski/cargo-xcode/README.md

 You can set features via `CARGO_XCODE_FEATURES` target's Build Setting in Xcode.

+If you're building `.dylib` for including in an application bundle, make sure to set `DYLIB_INSTALL_NAME_BASE` in Xcode's settings to `@executable_path/../Frameworks/` or whatever location you're going to copy the library to.

 ## Features

 It's better than just launching `cargo build` from a script: